 The Google Civic Information API returns civic information including polling place, early vote location, local election official contact information and ballot information to users for elections supported by the Voting Information Project.

-Please see this chart for expected availability of data for the 2014 US midterm elections.
+Please see this chart for expected availability of data for the 2016 US presidential election.
 These are estimates, and subject to change based on availability of data from election officials, the Voting Information Project and other sources.